-The Office of International Affairs selects host institutions, program providers and travel agents based on their ability to provide responsive, high quality, safe program arrangements at a fair price.
+The Office of International Affairs selects host institutions and educational travel providers based on their ability to provide responsive, high-quality and safe program arrangements at a fair price.
 When the unexpected occurs, these entities can provide the Office of International Affairs with support, information and solutions.

 It is important to be aware that the Office of International Affairs does not work directly with hotels, airlines, bus companies, guides, museums, theatres, etc. Travel services are secured only through Ohio State’s designated travel providers.